MetriqOrg/go/services/ticker/docs/API.md

             "display_decimals": 2,
             "name": "Push",
-            "desc": "1 PUSH token entitles you to access the push API.", "conditions": "Token used to access the PUSH api to send a push request to the stellar network.", "is_asset_anchored": false,
+            "desc": "1 PUSH token entitles you to access the push API.", "conditions": "Token used to access the PUSH api to send a push request to the lantah network.", "is_asset_anchored": false,
             "fixed_number": 0,
             "max_number": 0,